-Regardless of any policy changes that governments may enact, or any potential drops in greenhouse gas emissions caused by other factors, climate change will still continue.
-Even if all greenhouse gas emissions were completely ceased today, the effects would still continue for quite some time, thanks to what is already in the atmosphere, and whatever feedback loops have already become active.
+Regardless of any policy changes that governments may enact, or any potential drops in greenhouse-gas emissions caused by other factors, climate change will still continue.
+Even if all greenhouse-gas emissions were completely ceased today, the effects would still continue for quite some time — thanks to what is already in the atmosphere, and whatever feedback loops have already become active.
 And there is strong evidence that many feedback loops, have in fact, started kicking in.
-Feedback loops such as: methane release from melting permafrost, methane clathrate release from the sea floor, growing numbers of forest fires, desertification, rainforest drying, increasing atmospheric moisture, and a lessening of the albedo effect in the arctic as the sea ice disappears.
+Feedback loops such as: methane release from melting permafrost, methane-clathrate release from the sea-floor, growing numbers of forest fires, desertification, rainforest drying, increasing levels of atmospheric-moisture, and a lessening of the albedo-effect in the arctic as the sea-ice disappears.

 Large Wars, Destabilization, Eroding Social Structures, and Rising Levels Of Violence

 Large scale war or civil collapse is almost an inevitability in regions facing very scarce freshwater resources, very limited agricultural-land/productivity, and large-populations.
 And these are exactly the conditions that many regions of the world are expected to face as climate change intensifies.